micky-it/Welcome-script/README.md

 `$ ./welcome.sh`

+**For Mac Os**
+For use this script in macos, download the latest version in releases
 ## Donations
 I am 13 years old and I really like computer science and programming.
 If you think this script was useful for you, you can support me by donating bitcoins to the following address: